elephantscale/es-training-new/course-outlines/graph-data-science.md

 * Graphs have come intro their own, with major clouds providing graph databases as a services, (AWS Neptune, Azure Cosmos) and with a slew of graph database products.

-* This course introduce students to Graph Data Science and practical implementations.
+* This course introduces students to Graph Data Science and practical implementations.

-## Benefits

 ## Duration: